 In partnership with the Robert Strauss Center for International Security and Law at the University of Texas at Austin, students will respond to a fictional, evolving cyber scenario and will develop policy recommendations to a panel of senior judges while considering the legal, security and private sector implications.

-In partnership with the Royal United Services Institute and senior government and industry stakeholders, student teams will compete in the first UK cyber strategy and policy event of its kind.
-How do we best steer the UK through a large scale cyber crisis impacting businesses and critical services?
+In partnership with senior British government and industry stakeholders, student teams will compete to steer the UK through a large scale cyber crisis impacting businesses and critical services.
 Mixed discipline, creative teams will need to understand not just the technology and strategy challenge they are faced with but then also present potential solutions to senior government and industry decision makers on their options in the face of a cyber security crisis.

-In partnership with Lockheed Martin, student teams confront a serious cybersecurity breach of national and international importance.
-Teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.
+In Washington, DC, student teams confront a serious cybersecurity breach of national and international importance.
+Hosted in a fully-virtual format, teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.

-In partnership with the Geneva Centre for Security Policy (GCSP), students respond to a major cyber-attack on European networks.
+In partnership with the Geneva Centre for Security Policy (GCSP), students respond to a major cyber crisis.
 Competitors will provide recommendations balancing individual national approaches and a collective crisis management response, considering capabilities, policies, and governance structures of NATO, EU, and individual nations.
 The competition fosters a culture of cooperation and a better understanding of these organizations and their member states in responding to cyberattacks.